pgRouting/GSoC-pgRouting/doc/planar/planar-family.rst

 .. experimental-start

 * :doc:`pgr_isPlanar` - Returns a boolean depending upon the planarity of the graph.
-* :doc:`pgr_makeMaximalPlanar` - Returns edges to add to a biconnected planar graph to make it maximal planar.
+* :doc:`pgr_makeMaximalPlanar` - Returns edges to add to a planar graph to make its eligible components maximal planar.

 .. experimental-end